SteveMustanski/play-nine/README.md

 # Play Nine
-This project is a simple game that utilizes react.
+This project is a simple game that utilizes react and was built using a TDD approach.

 More details to follow as the project progresses.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Packages used

+* react
+* react dom
+* react-scripts
+* enzyme
+* enzyme-adapter-react-16

 ## Available Scripts